ssp21/ssp21-spec/ssp21.md

 ##### Unconfirmed Session Data

-After the successful completion of a key negotiation handshake, either party may transmit *UNCONFIRMED_SESSION_DATA* to the other.
+After the successful completion of a key negotiation handshake, either party may transmit *Unconfirmed Session Data* to the other.

+The message uses the following subfields:

 ```